BOJIT/matlab_tools/README.md

 # matlab_tools
 Collection of useful tools for MATLAB/GNU Octave.
 Designed for editing in VSCode

+These tools aim to be backward-compatible to `r2018b`.

 ## Snippets

 Some useful snippets are included: